-Knox County Head Start will provide screenings for your child prior to his/her first day of class whenever possible, or within the first 45 days of his/her first day with your permission.
+Knox County Head Start and our partners will provide screenings for your child prior to his/her first day of class whenever possible, or within the first 45 days of his/her first day with your permission.
 You will receive a written summary of the results of these screenings after they are completed.